peffre/liquidlight/README.md

-# Liquid Light — LL-1 Overhead Stage
+# Liquid Light — LL-1

 A browser-based liquid light show.
-Colored dyes are dropped onto a simulated overhead projector stage, spread outward as circular films, and are stirred by an incompressible fluid bath underneath.
+Colored dyes are dropped onto a simulated overhead projector, spread outward as circular films, and are stirred by an incompressible fluid bath underneath.
 Light passes *through* the film rather than being emitted by it, so the image behaves like an oil-wheel projection rather than a glowing particle effect.